MathiasStadler/armbian-sunxi-fel-boot/README.md

 > - ```vagrant ssh```
 > - ```chmod +x compile_and_start_felmode_orangepiplus.sh```
 > - ```./compile_and_start_felmode_orangepiplus.sh```
+> - follow the instruction after the compile and image prepare phase
 > - for more details read and visit the linked  website and repos

+# Hint and Errors
+- if you find any .... please let me know that => stadler-mathias@web.de
+- a screenshot , a one liner ... is more as enough

+# Preparations
+- take a big cup of coffee :-)
+- check you already installed
+    - git
+    - vagrant
+    - virtualbox & Extension Pack for USB support

+# Tag
+- sunxi
+- orangepi one, plus, zero
+- H3
+- armbian

+# Motivation
+- convenience
+- Boot a orangepi SBC without prepare every time a SD card for booting

 # entry FEL MODE
+- the vagrant box is already prepare with the usb filter

 ## OrangePi plus
 - details see here please =>  http://linux-sunxi.org/Xunlong_Orange_Pi_Plus
 - The button marked SW3, located between the HDMI and SATA, triggers FEL mode when pressed during boot.